pravega/pravega/documentation/src/docs/controller-service.md

 have two policies that users can define, namely [**Scaling** **Policy**](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/ScalingPolicy.java) and
 [**Retention** **Policy**](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/RetentionPolicy.java).

-       - **Scaling policy** describes if and under what circumstances a Stream should automatically scale its number of segments.
+       - **Scaling policy** describes if and under what circumstances a Stream should automatically scale its number of Segments.
        - **Retention policy** describes a policy about how much data to retain within a Stream based on **time** (*Time-based Retention*) and data **size** (*Size-based Retention*).

   3. [**Transaction**](pravega-concepts.md#transactions) **Management**: Implementing Transactions requires the manipulation of Stream Segments.
-With each Transaction, Pravega creates a set of Transaction segments, which are later merged onto the Stream Segments upon commit or discarded upon aborts.
+With each Transaction, Pravega creates a set of Transaction Segments, which are later merged onto the Stream Segments upon commit or discarded upon aborts.
 The Controller performs the role of Transaction manager and is responsible for creating and committing Transactions on a given Stream.